markusabel/BDSI/README.md

 # bayesregression

 ## Scope
-This repository contains the Matlab - Code used to produce the results in _Dynamical System Identification, Model Selection and Model Uncertainty Quantification by Bayesian Inference
+This repository contains the Matlab code
+Bayesian Dynamical System Identification (BDSI), version 9d used to produce the results in
+Dynamical System Identification, Model Selection and Model Uncertainty Quantification by Bayesian Inference
 by
 Robert K. Niven, Laurent Cordier, Ali Mohammad-Djafari, Markus Abel,